This is my comparison of Zwift vs. Wahoo SYSTM (formerly, the Sufferfest). I tested them both to help you decide which one you should use.

 However, only three worlds are available at the same time.
 The Watopia is available permanently, and the other two worlds change based on a schedule.

-Wahoo SYSTM is more complex, and it really depends on you how you leverage everything it offers.
+Wahoo SYSTM is more complex, and it depends on how you leverage everything it offers.

-For example, one of the first things I did was I took their 4DP test, which is more complex than the standard FTP test.
+For example, one of the first things I did was to take their 4DP test, which is more difficult than the standard FTP test.

 The app showed me a mix of footage from pro races and funny quotes: